Living in Moldova as an expat

 The standard of healthcare in Moldova is poor compared to Western Europe or North America.
 Therefore, expat families should invest in a comprehensive health insurance policy that provides coverage for treatment elsewhere in Europe.

-When it comes to leisure time, expats will have plenty to see and do.
+When it comes to leisure time, you’ll have plenty to see and do.
 The unspoilt Moldovan countryside is possibly one of the country’s best features.
 The capital is also a green city with plenty of parks and botanical gardens where expats can enjoy the great outdoors.
 Architecture and history buffs will be right at home in Moldova, with many interesting churches and museums ready to be discovered.

-Climate in Moldova
+Climate and weather in Moldova

 It would be inaccurate to claim that Moldova is the perfect expat destination – on the contrary, life here can be challenging in many ways.
 Still, those who open themselves up to the friendly Moldovan locals and their way of life are sure to have a culturally rich experience like no other.